0chain/zwalletcli/README.md

 2. Get some tokens

-Faucet smart contract is available on dev networks and can be used to get tokens.
+Faucet smart contract is available and can be used to get tokens to your wallet.

 Run the `faucet` command to get 1 token.
 ```sh